marxpas/bellplay/README.md

 **grainscript~** is a simple application for offline, corpus-based audio granulation.
 In **grainscript~**, the general workflow is comprised of two main stages: _corpus creation_, and _audio generation_ via `.bell` scripts.

-First, users create a database (i.e., a _corpus_) of grains from a folder of audio samples, where each grain is analyzed in terms of psycho-acoustically relevant features, such as pitch, loudness, pitch class, spectral centroid, and more.
-Then, users can manipulate these grains via `.bell` scripts, and generate sequences that can be rendered and exported as either `.wav`, `.mid`, or `.llll` (native) files.
+First, users create a database (i.e., a _corpus_) of buffers from a folder of audio samples, where each buffer is analyzed in terms of psycho-acoustically relevant features, such as pitch, loudness, pitch class, spectral centroid, and more.
+Then, users can manipulate these buffers via `.bell` scripts, and generate sequences that can be rendered and exported as either `.wav`, `.mid`, or `.llll` (native) files.

 These scripts are written in the bach evaluation language for lllls, or `bell` for short.
 The typical structure of a script is as follows:

 1) *Load* a corpus.
-2) *Retrieve* grains from the corpus using `SQLite` queries.
+2) *Retrieve* buffers from the corpus using `SQLite` queries.
-3) *Manipulate* grains and add them to the rendering queue.
+3) *Manipulate* buffers and add them to the rendering queue.
-4) *Render* all aded grains into an audio buffer.
+4) *Render* all added buffers into an audio buffer.
 5) *Export* the rendered sequence as audio, midi, or native .llll format.

 Here’s a very basic example of a `bell` script: